NickTomlin/til/README.md

   2. reorganize (branch 1) (maybe have this later on?)
     - break out into multiple files
     - go through the loop again
-  3. add complexity (branch 2)
+  3. Add another store (branch 2)
-    - add comments?
+    - user store
-  3. add state change (branch 3)
+  4. Add the server
+  5. Let's be optimistic

+5. Q/A

 ## notes
 - I don't want to add too much work for myself in backporting stuff because it will be unmaintainable...